 Gianni Grippo is a black belt under none other than the legendary Marcelo Garcia.
 However, Grippo’s knowledge and rich competitive pedigree are not exclusively due to the Brazilian’s tutelage.
 Up until brown belt, Grippo spent all his grappling hours on the mats of another New York City BJJ lion’s den – The Renzo Gracie Academy.
 He is, ultimately, a hybrid of the two finest New York City BJJ academies.
 No wonder he is such a prolific grappler and an outstanding teacher.

 The featherweight is an NYC native who was brought up in an athletic family.
 Under the influence of his father, Grippo competed as a swimmer during his young days. he even made it to the Junior Olympics on three occasions.
-Normally, his athletic spirit demanded more challenges so the took up boxing along with swimming.
+Normally, his athletic spirit demanded more challenges so he took up boxing along with swimming.
 However, after his first steps in combat sports, his allegiances quickly changed.
 After several amateur bouts, Grippo somehow found his way to Jiu-Jitsu.

 Finally, Grippo appeared to have discovered his true calling. he began his BJJ journey in the “blue basement” of Renzo Gracie’s NYC academy.
-Grippo dabbled with swimming along with BJJ until he witnessed THAT famous match between Jacare and Roger Gracie live in Brazil.
+Grippo dabbled with swimming along with BJJ until he witnessed THAT a famous match between Jacare and Roger Gracie live in Brazil.
 That was the spark that turned Grippo into a full-time professional grappler.